AgileVentures/sfn-client/README.md

 If not, you need to set the remote develop in order to get the latest copy once changes are merged.

-Inorder to achieve that, run:
+In order to achieve that, run:

 ```
 git remote add upstream https://github.com/AgileVentures/sfn-client